Dec 26, 2025

 Quality assurance for AAAC conductors involves checking materials, routine tests, and good documentation.

-Resistance tests make sure the conductor fits the allowed range for its thickness.
+Resistance tests make sure the DC resistance of the conductor meets the allowable range.
 This guarantees smooth power transfer.

-Bend tests examine wire bendability and surface condition.
-The wire gets coiled around a bar to check for no breaks or flaws under stress.
+Bending tests examine single wire ductility and surface condition.
+The single wire gets coiled around a mandrel to check for no cracks or defects under stress.

-On top of in-house reports, buyers might request outside lab confirmations.
+On top of in factory reports, buyers might request third-party laboratory confirmations.
 Projects or customers sometimes insist on this.

 Necessary Certificates and Documentation